totemic-tools/poly_post/README.md

 ## Basic Usage

-If I have a file called `my_article1.md` in the configured directory:
+If you have a file called `my_article1.md` in the configured directory:

 ```markdown
 {